hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ### verifiable presentation
 Data is derived from one or more [verifiable credentials](/docs/concepts/glossary#verifiable-credential), issued by issuers, and shared (presented) to a specific verifier.
 The verifiable presentation is tamper-evident and encoded in a way to trust the authorship of the data after a cryptographic verification.

+### verification policy
+Verification Policies enable verifiers to define the specific data they require for their business processes and will request from holders.
+Verification Policies are flexible because you can request specific data from a holder.

 ### verifier
 An entity that receives one or more [verifiable credentials](/docs/concepts/glossary#verifiable-credential) optionally, inside a [verifiable presentation](/docs/concepts/glossary#verifiable-presentation).
 Also known as a relying party.